pi-pi3/monopoly/README.md

 (with very little of original rules missing), but it does lack real-time server --- client updates.
 Syncing is done with a sort-of cheaty way.

+## Quickstart guide
+Build the executable jar with `make` or `./gradlew shadowJar`.
+Run `cp build/libs/monopoly-all.jar monopoly.jar` for convenience.
+Run `java -jar monopoly.jar --server` to start a server on localhost.
+Then run any number of clients with `java -jar monopoly.jar`.

 ## Monopoly Protocol
 The server/client implementation includes a simple TCP/IP based protocol.
 It uses port 1935 (year of original publication of Monopoly) by default.
 Requests